Boosjin/game-store/README.md

 # ABOUT ENTITIES
 1 - VideoGame.java
-* This Entity Is For Video Games That Have Been Release Today And Prior To Today
+* This Entity Is For Video Games That Have Been Released Today And Prior To Today

 # BUSINESS RULES